seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Achilles will not to the field tomorrow.

 **AGAMEMNON**
-What's his excuse?…
+What's his excuse?...

 **ULYSSES**
-… He doth rely on none,
+...
+He doth rely on none,
 But carries on the stream of his dispose
 Without observance or respect of any,
 In will peculiar and in self-admission.